our areas of focus

 Amyotrophic Lateral Sclerosis (ALS)

 Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s disease, is a nervous system disease that weakens the muscles and affects physical function.
 ALS is caused by the breakdown of nerve cells, which reduces the functionality of the muscles they are connected to.
-Some forms of stem cell therapy, such as induced pluripotent stem cells (iPSCs), have been used to treat patients with ALS.
+Progressive muscle atrophy, muscle spasticity, and key neuropathologic features of loss of anterior horn cells and sclerosis in the lateral columns of the spinal cord.
+Some forms of stem cell therapy, such as induced Multipoint stem cells, have been used to treat patients with ALS.
 These therapies work by introducing new astrocytes to the body, which are the cells that support nerve cells and their function.

 Paralysis can be the result of multiple causes.
-Many patients face paralysis after a traumatic injury to the spine.
-Clinical studies have found that stem cell therapies can help restore some motor function and improve neurological function.
+Many patients face paralysis after a traumatic injury to the brain or spinal cord.
+Temporary or permanent loss of the ability to complete voluntary muscle movements due to damage in the connection between the brain and the body is disrupted.
+Clinical studies have found that stem cell therapies can help restore some motor functions and improve neurological function.
 In these cases, stem cells have been found to be effective in regenerating cells after a spinal cord injury.

 Traumatic brain injuries can be catastrophic for sufferers and those around them.
 It can require a long and difficult recovery, which may not always include a return to the patient’s previous state and personality.
 Because the brain defines us and makes up who we are, injuries to the brain can have effects that are more emotional and damaging to relationships because of their effect on the patient’s personality.
 More severe brain injuries can even cause long-term difficulties like loss of motor function, speech patterns, and cognitive ability.